joeytwiddle/cheatsheets/Use_VirtualBox_for_Testing.md

 2. Select `Power off the machine` and also `Restore current snapshot`

 Why?

-We don't want the remember/store the _current_ messy state of the machine, because we are going to use the clean snapshot in future.
+- We don't want the remember/store the _current_ messy state of the machine, because we are going to use the clean snapshot in future.
 (This allows us to test repeatedly, starting with a clean install each time.)

-The next time we start the machine, we don't want to wait while it boots up.
+- The next time we start the machine, we don't want to wait while it boots up.
 It will start immediately in the snapshot state, which is faster than a full boot.

+- Starting from an early snapshot also means our virtual machine won't slowly grow in size over time.

 (You can manage snapshots from the ≡ menu by each machine in the main VirtualBox Manager window.)

 ## Use the machine for testing

+You can use this process to build `.exe` files on your host machine, and test them in the virtual machine.

 1. Open the virtual machine.
-Open the File Manager and navigate to `Network > \\VBOXSVR\Vagrant`.
+Open the File Manager and navigate to `Network > \\VBOXSVR\Vagrant`

    This folder corresponds to `vagrant_win2012/` on your host machine (the first folder you created).

    (I like to make a shortcut to this folder, and save that in a Snapshot.)

-2. On your host machine, drop a file into `vagrant_win2012/`.
+2. On your host machine, drop a file into `vagrant_win2012/`

 3. On the virtual machine, press `F5` to refresh the File Manager.
 You should see your file appear.

 4. Run your file inside the virtual machine.

-You can use this to build exe files on your host machine, and test them in the virtual machine.

 ## Folders and space